KiranCS-17/identity-managment/README.md

 **Algorithm A1:**
 The compression uses encoding methods internally with below strategy.
-1.Uses the profile reference from UDR / LDAP (basically UID of the user/CUG) 2.Maps the event and the correlation events with unique numbers 3.Uses the dictionary methods to compress the Event data received from serving nodes or OAM 4.Uses multi part ZIPs based on the random number generated from time stamp, size of data, ascii values at specific indices chosen inside the event data 5.Assemble the ZIP with a strategy based on permutation sequence
+1. Uses the profile reference from UDR / LDAP (basically UID of the user/CUG)
+2. Maps the event and the correlation events with unique numbers
+3. Uses the dictionary methods to compress the Event data received from serving nodes or OAM
+4. Uses multi part ZIPs based on the random number generated from time stamp,size of data, ascii values at specific indices chosen inside the event data
-	The permutation sequence is stored in subscriber profile for configured time and based on acknowledgement from user it will be moved to UDSF with documentation.
+5. Assemble the ZIP with a strategy based on permutation sequence The permutation sequence is stored in subscriber profile for configured time and based on acknowledgement from user it will be moved to UDSF with documentation.

 **Algorithm A2.**
 Geo-Hash Generation:
-There is assembler function F (D1, D2, D3, metadata) that uses the below input. i.The public identity ii.permutation sequence, iii.then the random parts of multi part ZIP
+There is assembler function F (D1, D2, D3, metadata) that uses the below input.
+1. The public identity
+2. permutation sequence
+3. random parts of multi part ZIP

 to generate the current Geo-Hash.